 Further guidance is provided in the Noise Policy Statement for England (2010).

 Applicants are advised to seek pre application advice as to whether their proposals will need such an assessment.
-Advice can also be sought from the Council's Service for individual Council requirements for sound insulation in residential and commercial developments.
-Environmental Health - Dorset Council

 National Planning Policy Framework Section 15 - Conserving and enhancing the Natural Environment